getsentry/rfcs/text/0037-anr-rates.md

 ## Drawbacks

-1. We are introducing a new terminal session state but the system displays a dialogue to the user and it allows the user to either wait or force quit the app so that downstream session status change will no longer be captured.
+1. We are introducing a new terminal session state but the android system displays a dialogue asking the user if they would like to wait or force quit the app.
+So an ANR doesn't necessarily mean a terminating session state.
+Downstream session status changes will no longer be captured.
-2. This will probably affect downstream crash_free_rate calculations, require update to crash_*/healthy* calculations before we can even start writing this new session status
+2. This will probably affect downstream crash/free rate calculations, require update to crash/free rate calculations before we can even start writing this new session status
 3. Because of 2. will be harder to iterate on and roll back, seems risky
 4. Won’t be able to extend to `Input dispatching timed out`